 Through forgiveness of self for past mistakes, a pledge of rigorous honesty about finances, and a willingness to face my fears while making a serious effort to turn things around, I started educating myself with renewed fervor.
 I reviewed books about different debt-reduction systems.
 I shared the information with my husband.
 We visited financial planners, CPAs and prosperity classes.
 I’ve been introduced to new mentors.
 I also created spreadsheets that were more realistic than any previous plans…until we found a formula that worked for where we are, but could evolve with us.
 We opened our hearts and minds – no more secret stashes or resentment spending.
 It was time to trust the numbers, each other, and God.

 Our consciousness about money has matured – finally!
 We’re making better decisions about our long-term financial future.
-After just a few months, man_w_moneybagwe’re seeing significant progress.
+After just a few months, we’re seeing significant progress.
 It feels like we’re getting ahead of the debt without feeling a constant struggle.
 We’re creatively reducing costs.
 The money arguments have ended; the fear is gone.
 I’ve been consistent with my record-keeping efforts, too.
 And then, today, that old voice came back.

 As I was balancing checkbooks, paying bills, and distributing funds amongst accounts, that ever-present voice started whispering.
 It was bored with saving money…of paying extra funds toward mortgages or credit cards…of cooking meals at home when we could go out.
 Progress wasn’t happening fast enough, it said.
 This process was easy, but boring.
 It wanted the familiar chaos, complication, uncertainty and over-spending of the past.